 The School of Life Sciences is the largest in the University in terms of research activity, with an annual research income of around £13 million.
 The School has a teaching and research faculty of around 90, over 140 research staff, and an administrative team of around 20.
 The School is structured into five Departments led by a Head of Department.
 These are Biochemistry & Biomedicine, Genome Damage and Stability Centre, Neuroscience, Evolution, Behaviour & Environment and Chemistry, working closely with the Sussex Drug Discovery Centre.
-The Head of School Professor Sarah Guthrie leads the Head of School Executive, which includes two Deputy Heads of School (one focussed on research and enterprise, the other on education), the School Administration is overseen by the School Management Committee, which includes the Heads of Departments and others in Directorship roles.
+The Head of School Professor Sarah Guthrie leads the Head of School Executive, which includes two Deputy Heads of School (one focussed on research and enterprise, the other on education), the School Administrator and the Director of Technical Services.
+Wider School organisation and administration is overseen by the School Management Committee, which includes the Heads of Departments and others in Directorship roles.

 Our School aims to develop scientists that are able to connect with global issues and develop innovative solutions to the challenges that face the planet.
 We therefore work to ensure that our research positively impacts our local community, the economy and society as a whole.
 We have and continue to develop relationships with business, policy and community partners ranging from local SMEs to large scale multinational organisations.
-Academics, researchers, and students at all levels are encouraged to engage with non-academic partners through activities such as technology and skills sharing, licencing IP, contract research or consultancy, working closely with colleagues in the Sussex Innovations and Business Partnership team.
+Academics, researchers, and students at all levels are encouraged to engage with nonacademic partners through activities such as technology and skills sharing, licencing IP, contract research or consultancy, working closely with colleagues in the Sussex Innovations and Business Partnership team.